steeletyphoon/fundamentals-1/README.md

 such as traditional object-oriented and functional programming.
-While the games and code in Python-1 are designed to be fun, Python-1 does **not** use Python IDLE, `turtle`, `pygame` or other made-for-education Python technologies, which are of dubious value in the professional world.
-Focus is placed on techniques and tools that will remain useful well beyond school.
-Students are encouraged to test often but no test frameworks besides code bits in `if __name__ == '__main__':` are introduced at this level.
+While the games and code in Python-1 are designed to be fun, Python-1 does **not** use Python IDLE, `turtle`, `pygame` or other made-for-education Python technologies, which, despite their prevalence, are of dubious value in the higher-education and professional world.
+Focus is placed instead on techniques and tools that will remain useful well beyond school.
+Students are encouraged to unit test their code often but no test frameworks besides code bits in `if __name__ == '__main__':` are introduced at this level.